runeimp/bashimp/README.md

 BASH Script Initializer and Option Parser

-Script to help starting a BASH script by creating the file and initializing it with some useful content.
+Script to help start a BASH script by creating the file and initializing it with some useful content.
+And can also be sourced into your script to parse command line options similar to how [Commander](https://github.com/commander-rb/commander) for Ruby works.

 Initializer
 -----------